 The Cameo 4 and the Cameo 3 are both high-quality machines.
 They are among the only ones that offer the ability to work with long, thick materials using rollers.
 Along with the length, they can both work with materials that are up to 12in wide.
 Combined, these features allow you to cut and create larger crafting projects without worrying that you will run out of space.
 This is perhaps one of the main reasons that many people choose the Silhouette brand of cutters.

 Both machines also provide you with the ability to craft wirelessly through Bluetooth.
 This makes it easy for a lot of crafters to set up their craft room while keeping their computers in the other room.

 They can cut virtually any material type that you want to work with.
 The Cameo 3 can cut up to 100 different materials limiting you only by 1mm from what the Cameo 4 can do.

-Both feature an easy to use control panel right on the top of the machine.
-On Cameo 3, it is located under the cover, and on the Cameo 4, it is on the top of the machine.
+Both feature an easy-to-use control panel right on the top of the machine.
+On Cameo 3, it is located under the cover, and on Cameo 4, it is on the top of the machine.

 These two machines also make it easy for you to create unbelievably delicate cuts using the included Silhouette software.
 The software will allow you to create lettering, flowers, cutouts, and more.

 As a final note, they both also come with everything you need to get started.
 This includes the 12-inch cutting mat, AutoBlades, Cross cutters, power cables, USB cables, and the respective machines.